 Since our inception in 2010, we have established ourselves as a trusted and experienced manpower supplier in the traditional recruitment industry.
 In June 2019, we digitalized our traditional staffing processes by introducing our proprietary technology innovation of an online marketplace for manpower outsourcing, the YY Circle Super App ("YY App").
 Our manpower outsourcing service segment is anchored by the YY App, which is a one-stop intelligent manpower outsourcing platform that simplifies and streamlines the staffing process for our customers.
 Our platform supports a growing online community and network of users looking for both part-time and full-time work from our customers that come from a broad range of industries including hotels, food and beverage, and private clubs.
 As of December 31, 2022, we have a total of 245 customers, with 82 customers in cleaning services business and 163 customers in the manpower outsourcing business, increasing from 156 customers, with 71 customers in cleaning services business and 85 customers in the manpower outsourcing business recorded as of December 31, 2021.
-The daily, weekly, and monthly active users recorded as of December 31, 2021.
-The daily, weekly, and monthly active users as of December 31, 2022.
+For YY App, we recorded 246,755 downloads, and 93,969 total active users, increasing from 170,799 downloads and 68,459 total active users recorded as of December 31, 2022.
 Were 2,130, 7,186 and 20,460 respectively, increasing from the 1,516 daily, 4,049 weekly and 10,947 monthly active users recorded as of December 31, 2022.
 As of December 31, 2022, we have conversion and average retention rates of approximately 38.1% and 15.9% respectively.
 The conversion rate is calculated by dividing the total number of registrations from the total number of downloads.
-The retention rate is calculated by dividing the total number of registrations from the total number of ferminates of registrations.
-The total number of man-power related services provides an effective channel for customers to market their job openings and for our users to find work arrangements that complement their schedules and provide them a reliable source of income.
+The retention rate is calculated by dividing the total number of registrations.
+The total number of man hours deployed approximated 6 million hours.
+We believe that our diverse range of listings and comprehensive range of man-power related services provides an effective channel for customers to market their job openings and for our users to find work arrangements t